vipul-shinde/online-bookstore-system/README.md

 python manage.py runserver
 ```

 The server will be at "localhost:8000".
-Note the links to other HTML files will not work for now.
-I need to add those to the path.
-For now "index.html", "signup.html", "signup_confirmation.html" will only work.

 Goto "localhost:8000/admin" and enter credentials to access admin page.
 Here you can check all the values stored in the database.